Radiation from relativistic shocks with turbulent magnetic fields: Relativistic PIC Simulations

 In order to obtain the spectrum of synchrotron (jitter) emission, we consider an ensemble of electrons selected in the region where the Weibel instability has fully grown and electrons are accelerated in the generated magnetic fields.
-In order to validate our numerical method we performed simulations using a small system with ($L_{\rm x}, L_{\rm y}, L_{\rm z}) = (645\Delta, 131\Delta, 131\Delta)$ ($\Delta = 1$: grid size) and a total of $\sim 0.5$ billion particles (12 particles$/$cell$/$species for the ambient plasma) in the active grid zones \cite{nishi06}.
-First we performed simulations without calculating radiation up to $t = 450\omega_{\rm pe}^{-1}$.
-The jet front is located around about $x/\Delta = 480$.
-We selected 12,150 electrons for each jet and ambient electrons randomly.
-Recently, a similar calculation has been carried out for the radiation from accelerated electrons in laser-wakefield acceleration \cite{martins09} and in shocks \cite{sironi09j}.
+In order to validate our numerical method we performed simulations using a small system with ($L_{\rm x}, L_{\rm y}, L_{\rm z}) = (645\Delta, 131\Delta, 131\Delta)$ ($\Delta = 1$: grid size) and a total of $\sim 0.5$ billion particles (12 particles$/$cell$/$species for the ambient plasma) in the active grid zones \citep{nishi06}.
+First we performed simulations without calculating radiation up to $t = 450\omega_{\rm pe}^{-1}$ when the jet front is located at about $x/\Delta = 480$.
+We randomly selected 12,150 electrons in both the jet and in the ambient medium.
+Recently, a similar calculations have been carried out for the radiation from electrons accelerated in laser-wakefield acceleration \citep{martins09}, in counter-streaming jets \citep{fred10}, and from a single shock in the contact discontinuity frame \citep{sironi09j}.